How many people are looking to get more interest on their bank money? Most likely everyone.

 It’s worthwhile to first take a look at what you already have.
 We do that all the time with our clients so that they can make the most out of their existing accounts.

-If you shop around, you’ll find that there are some credit unions and local community banks that offer better interest rates compared to the bigger banks.
+If you shop around, you’ll find that there are better interest rates at a credit union, local community bank or online banking compared to the bigger banks.

-You can also opt for some online services such as:
+You can also opt for some online banking services such as:

 It tracks real-time interest rates of several banks and helps you identify the bank offering the highest interest rate at any particular moment.
 It’s not a bank itself, but a great tool that makes interest rate comparison extremely easy.

-A lot of people hesitate to work with online banks.
+A lot of people hesitate to get an online savings account because they prefer their local bank.
 Remember, these banks are also FDIC insured and essentially operate just like a physical bank in most ways.

 This is another great service that you can use to manage your excess cash.
 It even goes one step beyond and does the interest rate shopping for you!

-For a nominal fee of 0.08% per year, they find banks that pay much higher interest than the local banks or sometimes even those found through bankrate.com.
+For a nominal fee of 0.04% per quarter, they find banks that pay much higher interest than the local banks or sometimes even those found through bankrate.com .

 The best thing about this service is that it keeps looking for better interest rates on a regular basis.
 You don’t need to worry about banks changing their rates.
 If one bank decreases its interest rates, it’ll switch over to a new bank offering the highest interest.

-They also have a minimum fee of $12 per quarter for savings accounts with balances less than $60,000.
+They also have a minimum fee of $20 per quarter for savings accounts with balances less than $50,000.
 But – if you register through a financial advisor, they waive it off for you!
-If you wish to open an account on MaxMyInterest, feel free to reach out to us and we can get it set up for you.
+If you wish to open an account on MaxMyInterest, feel free to reach out to us and we can get it set up for you

 Use This Interest Rate Decision Process